 Some species have a broad spectrum of adaptation to soil drainage conditions.
 Others have a narrow band of adaptation.
 These tolerance characteristics are included in the species database.

-water on a site.
+“Available water capacity (AWC) differs from drainage class in that it deals only with plant available water on a site.
 AWC is a function of soil texture, organic matter content, salinity, clay type, and rooting depth.
 Available water capacity is the inches of plant available water held by the soil profile to the depth indicated for the soil moisture regime in which the soil map unit component belongs.
 Or, it is to the depth the first root restrictive layer is encountered, if less.
 AWC values should be zero for dense layers from which roots are excluded and zero for all soil layers below them.
-In some cases where soil internal drainage is poor, the root-restrictive layer very well could be water saturated soil.” (http://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1043060.pdf; page 88)
+In some cases where soil internal drainage is poor, the root-restrictive layer very well could be water saturated soil.”
+(National Range and Pasture Handbook: http://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1043060.pdf; page 88)

-Very acid soils decrease the solubility of most major plant nutrients as well as some micronutrients, such as molybdenum.
+The management for acid soils and alkaline soils is very different.
+Extremely acid soils decrease the solubility of most major plant nutrients as well as some micronutrients, such as molybdenum.
 Nutrients must be soluble in water to be adsorbed by plant roots.
 At the same time, very acid soils may release toxic amounts of aluminum, iron, and manganese.

-The high salt content interferes with water uptake by many forage species and their photosynthetic rate.
+High salt content interferes with water uptake by many forage species and their photosynthetic rate.
 For instance, sodic soils, soils with a pH greater than 8.5, are generally unproductive for culturally managed forages because of excess sodium and OH– ions that cause poor soil aggregation and plant root desiccation.

 Saline and saline-sodic soils are other alkaline soils.
 They have a pH less than 8.5, but have high amounts of soluble salts that interfere with plant growth.

 Critical breakpoints on the pH scale have been identified in relation to forage plant growth.
-Many agronomically-managed forages have a wide range of pH suitability.
+Many agronomically managed forages have a wide range of pH suitability.
 Most prosper in the pH range from 5.6 to 7.3, moderately acid to neutral.
 As the pH drops below 5.5, to strongly acid, increasingly more exchangeable aluminum is released.
 At pH 4.0, exchangeable aluminum has saturated soil cation exchange sites.
 Few forage plants survive, and none thrive.
 At pH 8.5 or greater, strongly alkaline, sodium carbonate is present in the soil in amounts that interfere with forage growth.